GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 seconds by default, but may be administratively configured to support different performance requirements.

-###Relay Loading and Shutdown
+####Ancient Discovery Information {#ancient}

+In most cases, a gateway actively receiving healthy traffic from a relay that has not indicated load with the L flag should prefer to remain connected to the same relay, as described in {{stability}}.

+However, a relay that appears healthy but has been forwarding traffic for days or weeks may have an increased chance of becoming unstable.
+Gateways may benefit from restarting the discovery process during event #3 (before sending a Request message) after the expiration of a long-term timeout, on the order of multiple hours, or even days in some deployments.

+It may be beneficial for such timers to consider the amount of traffic currently being forwarded, and to give a higher probability of restarting discovery during periods with an unusually low data rate, to reduce the impact on active traffic while still avoiding relying on the results of a very old discovery.

+Other issues may also be worth considering as part of this heuristic; for example, if the DNS expiry time of the record that was used to discover the current relay has not passed, the long term timer might be restarted without restarting the discovery process.

+###Relay Loaded or Shutting Down {#loaded}

-The L flag (see Section 5.1.4.4 of {{RFC7450}} is the preferred mechanism for a relay to signal overloading or a graceful shutdown to gateways.
+The L flag (see Section 5.1.4.4 of {{RFC7450}}) is the preferred mechanism for a relay to signal overloading or a graceful shutdown to gateways.

 A gateway that supports handling of the L flag should generally restart the discovery process when it processes a Membership Query packet with the L flag set.
+If an L flag is received while a concurrent Happy Eyeballs discovery process is under way for multiple candidate relays ({{happy}}), the relay sending the L flag SHOULD NOT be considered for the relay selection.

-It is also recommended that gateways avoid choosing a relay that has recently sent an L flag, with approximately a 10-minute hold-down.
+It is also RECOMMENDED that gateways avoid choosing a relay that has recently sent an L flag, with approximately a 10-minute hold-down.
-Gateways MAY use heuristics such as this hold-down to override selection of a relay preferred by the precedence field in the AMTRELAY RR (see
-{{rrdef-precedence}}).
+Gateways SHOULD treat this hold-down timer in the same way as the hold-down in {{trafficabsent}}, so that the relay is removed from consideration for short-term subsequent rounds of discovery.

 ###Relay Discovery Messages vs. Restarting Discovery {#discoverymessage}